Constructive Decision Theory: Describing Decision Problems

-We begin by describing the language of tests, and then use this language to construct our syntactic objects of choice.
-We then use the language of tests to describe theories of the world.
-We show how framing problems can be understood as `odd' theories held by decision makers.
+As usual, we assume that the agent chooses among acts, but as we said in the introduction, for us, the acts are programs in a simple programming language.
+So we begin by describing the language of tests, and then use this language to construct programs, our syntactic objects of choice.
+We then discuss how the language of tests is used to describe the DMs theory of the world.
+We conclude the section by giving a several examples where this approach can capture behavior that is difficult to explain using more standard approaches.